 - Surgical errors, including leaving sponges and implements in the body

 - Performing unnecessary procedures that cause injury

 Every medical malpractice case is different, but they all share a common tie—a medical professional did not use sufficient care and they injured you in the process.

-Can You Sue a Georgia VA?
+Can You Sue the VA?

 Yes, you can sue the VA in court.
 However, you must first submit an administrative claim to the agency by following the Federal Tort Claim Act.
-This administrative claim is necessary to allow the VA to investigate your case and possibly propose settlement so that you can avoid trial.
+This administrative claim is necessary to allow the VA to investigate your case and possibly propose a settlement so that you can avoid trial.

-Although some people try to file an administrative claim themselves, it is usually better to work with an experienced Georgia VA medical malpractice attorney.
+Although some people try to file an administrative claim themselves, it is better to work with an experienced Georgia VA medical malpractice attorney.
 You only have two years from the date of your injury to submit a claim, and submitting incomplete information can delay your claim, even if you need compensation as soon as possible.
 By working with an attorney, you can present your claim the correct way the first time.

-What Kind of Compensation Can You Receive?
+What Amount of Compensation Can You Receive for VA Malpractice?